Water Hydrologic Cycle

 Drought Impact

-Hotter temperatures would cause more evaporation from both open water and the soil.
+Drought disrupts the water cycle by reducing the amount of water moving through its normal stages.
+The water cycle depends on water constantly moving through evaporation, condensation, precipitation, runoff, infiltration, and groundwater recharge.
+During a drought, there is a long period of below-normal precipitation, so the cycle slows down and becomes unbalanced.
+Hotter temperatures would increase evaporation from both open water and soil.
 As a result, river and lake levels would drop, and soils would dry out.
 Plants would transpire more in the heat, drawing even more water from the ground.
-There would be less water on and in the ground just when hot weather was increasing water demand.
+There would be less water on and in the ground, just when hot weather was increasing water demand.